 I don’t want to call this “how to handle it” like this is some authoritative guide, but instead it’s how I handled it and why I did what I did.

-Here is what I did and how I deliver unwelcome news, when I need to deliver unwelcome news:
+Here is what I did and how I deliver unwelcome news when I need to deliver unwelcome news:

-- Admit the mistake without hesitation
+1. Admit the mistake without hesitation

-In this particular case, emails being sent out erroneously, my action plan was to contact each and every one of the affected vendors with an apology and brief explanation, copying the A/P team on the note so that further responses can be dealt with accordingly (and they know exactly who was emailed accidentally).
+In this particular case, emails being sent out erroneously, my action plan was to contact each one of the affected vendors with an apology and a brief explanation, copying the A/P team on the note so that further responses can be dealt with accordingly (and they know exactly who was emailed accidentally).
 Fortunately, the emails went out with text clearly showing it was from testing, but that is far from making the situation ok.

 In hindsight, I made several mistakes.
 Not updating all the places where email addresses are kept (which will be a future blog) was just the first mistake.
 After the very first test batch, I should have checked the sent items to see where they went and I would have seen the issue immediately instead of 30-40 minutes later after further test batches also went out.
 These are not the only things I learned but they are some of the obvious ones that I will be doing from now on.